jackop/exchange-rate/README.md

-# Exchange Rate App v1.0.1
+# Exchange Rate Raport App

 Build exvhange rate for choosen currency from some Date to another Date.